-150. With regard to cases of concurrent causality, i.e. where several acts or factors combine to cause damage, the award reproduces the text of the ILC commentaries to article 31 on the duty of a State having committed an internationally wrongful act to make good the damage caused by that act.
-In particular, the Award quotes from the ILC commentary that "international practice and the decisions of international tribunals do not support the reduction or attenuation of reparation for concurrent causes".175
+256. With regard to cases of concurrent causality, i.e. where several acts or factors combine to cause damage, the Partial Award reproduces the text of the ILC Commentary to Article 31 on the duty of a State having committed an internationally wrongful act to make good the damage caused by that act.
+In particular, the Partial Award quotes from the ILC Commentary that "international practice and the decisions of international tribunals do not support the reduction or attenuation of reparation for concurrent causes".281